Exploits & Vulnerabilities

 The steel industry is one of the fastest industrial fields to incorporate IT, and it has three characteristics as outlined below (Fig. 1).

 Firstly, steel production requires large premises.
 The steel industry is a typical hardware-based industry and requires a large area to house the necessary equipment.
-Private 5G has better coverage for large premises than Wi-Fi, and so there are high expectations for it to realise power savings through the remote control of related equipment, remote monitoring using 4K video from high-definition industrial TV (ITV) cameras, and remote assistance for workers on site.
+Private 5G has better coverage for large premises than Wi-Fi, and so there are high expectations for it to realize power savings through the remote control of related equipment, remote monitoring using 4K video from high-definition industrial TV (ITV) cameras, and remote assistance for workers on site.
 Secondly, steel production bears physical hazards from the chemical reactions involved.
 As it works with iron as a material, the industry needs to engage in processing at high temperatures to make products.
 This means that people cannot directly check the state of the materials, so they need to resort to sensors and computers to do so.
 As such, data integrity and system availability are crucial.
 Thirdly, the steel industry has a complex breakdown structure.
 Unlike the automobile industry that involves assembling a product from many components, the steel industry involves producing many different products using a single material: iron.
 Processing this material requires minute adjustments to temperature, air pressure, and blended components.
 Larger steelworks can receive up to one million orders every year, so an IT system is essential to accurately process large volumes of information.

 Private 5G is expected to serve as a strong force for meeting the requirements of the industry while also boosting productivity.